 Factor #2.
 What quality of life you want.

 The quality of your life in retirement will depend on how much money you have saved up in your 401k.

-If you will want to buy a car some time between your 60's and your 80's then you will also need to have money for it in your savings account.
+If you want to buy a car sometime between your 60’s and your 80’s, then you will also need to have money for it in your savings account.

 The price of everything will continue to go up every year.
 This includes the cost to fill up a tank of gas (if gas cars even exist in the future) and the price of food at the grocery store.